sydasif/my-pandoc-book/chapters/02-python-intro.md

 - Syntax: A set of rules governing the structure of sentences and phrases.
 - Semantics: A set of rules determining the meaning of a given phrase or sentence.

-In the case of machine language, the IL serves as the alphabet (zero and ones).
-However, humans require a more expressive language to write programs — one that computers can execute.
+In the case of machine language, the IL serves as the alphabet (zeroes and ones).
+However, humans require a more expressive language to write programs—one that computers can execute.
 These languages, often known as high-level programming languages, share similarities with natural languages.
 They employ symbols, words, and conventions that humans can understand.
 High-level languages empower humans to issue commands to computers that are more complex than what ILs allow.

 A program written in a high-level programming language is referred to as source code, and the file containing this source code is known as a source file.